 Jacqueline Liu (劉姍姍), the former director-general of the Taipei Economic and Cultural Office in Kansas City, Missouri, has been suspended from her duties for two years for seriously damaging the country’s reputation and on suspicion of allowing access to national security information by a Chinese woman, the Judicial Yuan’s disciplinary commission said on Thursday.

-The Public Functionary Disciplinary Sanction Commission decided that Liu had violated articles five and seven of the Civil Servants Work Act (公務員服務法).
+The Public Functionary Disciplinary Sanction Commission decided that Liu had violated articles five and seven of the Civil Servant Services Act (公務員服務法).